-Write Writes to location.
-Fetch Accesses at execution address.
+Fetch

 Any accesses of the specified type will activate the trace data collection.

-Match data Enables matching of the accessed data.
-Choose between: Value Specify a data value.
-Mask Specify which part of the value to match (word, halfword, or byte). ons in combination with the Read/Write, Read, or Write access n can be useful when you want a trigger when a variable has a Note: The Match data options are only available when using a Cortex-M device.
+Enables matching of the accessed data.
+Choose between:

+Use the Match data options in combination with the Read/Write, Read, or Write access types for data.
+This option can be useful when you want a trigger when a variable has a certain value.

+Note: The Match data options are only available when using a Cortex-M device.
 For Cortex-M devices, only one breakpoint with Match data can be set.
 Such a breakpoint uses two breakpoint resources.

-Size Controls the size of the a trace data collection.
-Cho ddress range, that when reached, will trigger the start of the bose between: Auto Sets the size auto matically.
+Controls the size of the address range, that when reached, will trigger the start of the trace data collection.
+Choose between:

+Sets the size automatically.
 This can be useful if Trigger at contains a variable.

-Manual Specify the size of of the breakpoint range manually.
-Trigger range ge and the effective range to be covered by the trace data gested is either within or exactly the area specified by the options.
+Shows the requested range and the effective range to be covered by the trace data collection.
+The range suggested is either within or exactly the area specified by the Trigger at and the Size options.